 Within Visual Studio, select your project in the Solution Explorer and bring up the project's Property Page dialog.
 We want to change the settings for both Debug and Release versions, so under the Configuration field, select "All Configurations".

 Select the C/C++ category of properties and, pick the Preprocessor options under that.
-In the Preprocessor Definitions property, add the ROSE_DLL and ROSE_CLSDLL symbols, separated by semicolons.
+In the Preprocessor Definitions property, add the ROSE_DLL and IGESLIB_DLL symbols, separated by semicolons.
 The ROSE_DLL symbol forces the functions and class declarations in the ROSE library to have DLL linkage.
-The ROSE_CLSDLL symbol does the same for the class definitions in the merged AP library.
+The IGESLIB_DLL symbol does the same for the IGES library.

 Next, change the libraries to the ones that link to the DLLs.
 These have the same prefix as the static libraries, but end with "dll.lib" for release versions and "dlld.lib" for debug versions.

-The debug version of the program will link to stpcaddlld.lib and rosedlld.lib.
-In the property pages, change the Configuration to Debug then modify the Additional Dependencies property.
+The debug version of the program will link to igesdlld.lib and rosedlld.lib.
+In the property pages, change the Configuration to Debug then modify the Additional Dependencies property as shown below.

 Your project now links to the DLL versions of the IGES Library libraries.

 All DLL files, including the IGES DLLs, are installed under dlls in the ST-Developer installation directory, which is pointed to by the ROSE_DLLDIR environment variable.
 This directory is also added to your search path when ST-Developer is installed.

 DLL files must use the same version of the Visual C++ runtime as your application, so we provide several copies of each DLL, each built against a different C++ runtime.
 Each is named using the conventions followed by the lib directories, with a trailing "d" indicating the debug runtime.
 If you look in the dlls directory, you will see the following rose and IGES libraries.